noahehall/theBookOfNoah/databases/mysql_new.md

     - displays the events in a binary log file
     - `in` spcify a particular log file
       - else the current log file is used
+    - this statement is very slow on medium-to-large log files and can be very resource-intensive on the server
+      - use the `from` and `limit` clause to specify the exact range
     - see `show master logs` to get a list of all binary log files
+    - see `mysqlbinlog` for a more robust alternative

   - `start slave`
     - connect to master and get changes since last backup